AscendNTNU/ros-workshop/README.md

 pub.publish(msg)
 ```

-Finish the AI node by adding the closest box data to the message before publishing.
+Finish the simple AI node by adding the closest box data to the message before publishing.

 ## control.cpp